najwasaeed44/ValueInvestor/README.md

      <div align="center"><img src="img/year_box_plot_ex.png" width="600px" height="400px"></div>
      <div align="center"><img src="img/months_box_plot_ex.png" width="600px" height="400px"></div>

-    and to have a clear idea there is a figure showing every month price box plot with hue by the year like in the following picture.
+    and to have a clear idea, there is a figure showing every month price box plot with hue by the `year` like in the following picture.

     <div align="center"><img src="img/box_plot_per_year_ex.png" width="1000px" height="400px"></div>

-    - Finally, there are two figures showing the price time series before and after making it stationarylike in the following pictures.
+    - Finally, there are two figures showing the price time series before and after making it stationary like in the following pictures.
       <div align="center"><img src="img/not_stationary_ex.png" width="600px" height="400px"></div>
       <div align="center"><img src="img/stationary_ex.png" width="600px" height="400px"></div>

-      All of this could be done by using only one function, which is `analysing_report` and passing both of the data names which is **SBER** in this case, and the sheet number in the excel file.
+      All of this could be done by using only one function, which is `analysing_report` and passing both of the data names which is **SBER** in this case, and the sheet number in the excel file which is **0** in this case.

 ### 2) Using `models.py` file to:
-The `analysis_report` function output will be used for:
+The `analysis_report` function output will be used in `models.py` for:
 - Statical and machine learning models:
   - Arima.
   - Sarima.